 Kirkwood is part of the Vail ski resorts.
 Of the three Vail Lake Tahoe locations (Northstar ski resort and Heavenly ski resort being the other two), Kirkwood is the least expensive of the three when it comes to lift tickets, lessons and more.
 Lift ticket prices vary based on the day, with holidays and peak times costing more than less-busy times.
 You can save money and time by purchasing an Epic Pass that includes Kirkwood and other ski resorts.

 The best deal is to purchase an Epic Pass in the spring, summer and fall before the ski season begins.
 If you know when you want to ski, you can choose a restricted or nonrestricted Epic Passes.
 If you have more flexibility, the less-expensive restricted pass has some blackout dates.
-The restricted dates for the 2019-2020 season are:

 The great thing about Epic Passes is that they can also be used at Northstar and Heavenly, or even several great Colorado and Utah family ski resorts, among others.
 You can split your days of the Epic Pass across multiple ski trips, so if you plan to ski a few times during the season, it’s definitely worth getting an Epic Pass.